Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `updateEquipment`

-Causes the reference, if of an actor, to reevaluate its equipment choices and equip items it should.
+Causes the reference, if of an actor, to update the reference's bodyparts with the currently equipped ones.

 ```lua
 tes3reference:updateEquipment()